Central Hessian

 The Central Hessian dialect is a German dialect subgroup of the Hessian branch of Central German.
 It has only partly undergone the High German (HG) consonant shift but has had a different vowel development than most other German dialects.

 Location

 The dialect is spoken around the center of the German state of Hesse.
+The area where the dialect is historically spoken corresponds roughly to the green area on the map.

 Phonetics and development from Middle High German

-The dialect sounds softer than HG and often „glues“ words together.
+The dialect sounds softer than HG and often "glues" words together.
 It also is hard to understand for non-natives, fellow Germans as well.